MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 ## Prerequisites

 - [Node.js and npm](https://nodejs.org/en/download) installed to your local machine.
+Your local development environment version of Node.js should match one of the available [cloud versions]().
 - [Visual Studio Code](https://code.visualstudio.com/) installed to your local machine.
     - [Azure Function](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to deploy a Function app to Azure.
 - [Azure CLI](/cli/azure/install-azure-cli) installed to your local machine.